The Spanish letter A is pronounced “ah,” as in father or wander.

 The Spanish letter C can be pronounced in two different ways.

-In Spanish, CH is considered a single letter.* It’s pronounced like the ch in the English words "chat" and "chess."
+In Spanish, CH was traditionally considered a single letter.
+It’s pronounced like the ch in the English words "chat" and "chess."

 Contractions in Spanish and English are very different, because English contractions, such as it is > it’s, are considered somewhat informal and are optional.
 In Spanish, however, contractions are required, and there are essentially 3 types.